Alsophila abbottii

-Alsophila abbottii, synonym Cyathea abbottii, is a species of tree fern in the family Cyatheaceae, native to Hispaniola, where it grows in shaded montane forest at an altitude of 700–1200 m.
+Alsophila abbottii, synonym Cyathea abbottii, is a species of tree fern in the family Cyatheaceae.
+It is endemic to Hispaniola, where it grows in shaded montane forest at an elevation of 700–1200 m.
 The trunk is erect and can grow up to 1.6 m in height and 5 cm in diameter.
 Fronds may reach 1.5 m in length and are pinnate.
 The rachis is brown and is covered in golden-brown to bicoloured (pale and brown) basal scales.
 Sori are arranged in two rows along each side of the pinnule midvein.
 Indusia are rounded and in the shape of a cup.

 The species is named after William Louis Abbott (1860-1936), who collected numerous plants on Hispaniola.